 The first time

 Dysautonomia involves a broad range of non-specific symptoms.
-Dr. Gerczyk specializes in the electrical system of the heart & abnormal heart rhythms and is well versed in the diagnosis and management of dysautonomiaSCHEDULE AN APPOINTMENT
+FMC Electrophysiologists specialize in the electrical system of the heart & abnormal heart rhythms and ar well versed in the diagnosis and management of dysautonomiaSCHEDULE AN APPOINTMENT

 Dysautonomia sometimes occurs on its own (primary dysautonomia) due to a genetic or degenerative condition that affects the brain or nervous system, or for unknown reasons (idiopathic dysautonomia).
 Dysautonomia can also occur secondary to another medical condition, such as diabetes, rheumatoid arthritis, celiac disease, lupus, multiple sclerosis, Sjogren’s syndrome, or Parkinson’s disease.